1. SAP Glossary

 3. service accounting code

-What is service accounting code in SAP CA-GTF-CSC - Country-Specific Objects?
+What is 'service accounting code' in SAP CA-GTF-CSC - Country-Specific Objects?

-SAP Term: service accounting code
+service accounting code - Overview

-Service Accounting Code (SAC) is a component of the Country-Specific Objects (CA-GTF-CSC) in SAP.
+• Key Concepts: Service Accounting Code (SAC) is a component of the Country-Specific Objects (CA-GTF-CSC) in SAP.
 It is a unique code assigned to each service item that is used to identify the service and its associated tax rate.
 The SAC code is used to determine the applicable tax rate for a particular service item and is used in the calculation of taxes.

-The SAC code is used in the calculation of taxes for services provided.
+How to use it: The SAC code is used in the calculation of taxes for services provided.
 It is used to identify the service and its associated tax rate.
 The SAC code must be entered into the system when creating a service item in order for the correct tax rate to be applied.

-When entering a SAC code into the system, make sure that it is entered correctly and that it matches the service item being created.
+Tips & Tricks: When entering a SAC code into the system, make sure that it is entered correctly and that it matches the service item being created.
 This will ensure that the correct tax rate is applied to the service item.

-The SAC code is part of the Country-Specific Objects (CA-GTF-CSC) in SAP.
+Related Information: The SAC code is part of the Country-Specific Objects (CA-GTF-CSC) in SAP.
 It is important to understand how this component works in order to properly use it in SAP.
 Additionally, it is important to understand how taxes are calculated in order to ensure that the correct tax rate is applied to each service item.

-Related SAP Glossary Terms
+service accounting code - Related SAP Terms

 Rating